PlagueHO/architecture-center/docs/guide/multitenant/service/postgresql.md

 Postgres uses a process-based model for connections.
 This model makes it inefficient to maintain large numbers of idle connections.
 Some multitenant architectures require a large number of active connections, which will negatively impact the performance of the Postgres server.

-Connection pooling via PgBouncer is installed by default in Azure Database for PostgreSQL [Flexible Server](/azure/postgresql/flexible-server) and [Hyperscale (Citus)](/azure/postgresql/hyperscale).
+Connection pooling via PgBouncer is installed by default in Azure Database for PostgreSQL [Flexible Server](/azure/postgresql/flexible-server).
 Connection pooling via PgBouncer is not built-in to [Single Server](/azure/postgresql/single-server), but it can be installed on a separate server.

 More information: